Ibrahim-Iradukunda/alu-shell/io_redirections_and_filters/README.md

-cut -d: -f1,6 /etc/passwd | sort: a script that displays all users and their home directories, sorted by users find . -empty | rev | cut -d '/' -f 1 | rev: script that displays all users and their home directories, sorted by the users find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f: To create a script that lists all files with a .gif extension in the current directory and its subdirectories
+cut -d: -f1,6 /etc/passwd | sort: a script that displays all users and their home directories, sorted by users find . -empty | rev | cut -d '/' -f 1 | rev: script that displays all users and their home directories, sorted by the users find -type f -name "*.gif" | rev | cut -d "/" -f 1 | cut -d '.' -f 2- | rev | LC_ALL=C sort -f: To create a script that lists all files with a .gif extension in the current directory and its subdirectories cut -c 1 | paste -s '': a script that decodes acrostics that use the first letter of each line